savanesoff/devtools-fps/README.md

 // rest of your app
 ```

-In cases where you IDE will remove unused imports, simply call `.config()` with empty parameters.
+In cases where your IDE will remove unused imports, simply call `.config()` with empty parameters:

 ```ts
 import devtoolsFPS from "devtools-fps";